'Something for Me': The National Strategy to Support Family Caregivers

 This includes, but is not limited to, the ability to "access emotional and financial support without judgment," "access the right support at the right time," and — simply and perhaps most compellingly — for caregivers like Nayma, beset with worry, to "breathe again."

-Sabrina Crews is a digital editor for Next Avenue and a former reporting fellow with the Robert N. Butler Columbia Aging Center and Columbia Journalism School.
+Sabrina Crews is a public media journalist and former reporting fellow with the Robert N. Butler Columbia Aging Center and Columbia Journalism School.
+Read More